gdewael/cpg-transformer/README.md

 # CpG Transformer

-This repository contains code, pre-trained models and instructions on how to use CpG Transformer ([preprint paper link](https://www.biorxiv.org/content/10.1101/2021.06.08.447547v2)) for imputation of single-cell methylomes.
+This repository contains code, pre-trained models and instructions on how to use CpG Transformer ([published paper link](https://doi.org/10.1093/bioinformatics/btab746)) for imputation of single-cell methylomes.

+**New from 24-11-2021 onwards:** CpG Transformer now supports continuous methylation calls as input, for which it will train a regression model in the same fashion as described in our publication, but then with the mean-squared error as loss function.
+Performances for regression have not been benchmarked as of yet.

 <details><summary>Table of contents</summary>